 Children are exempt from responsibility in a traffic accident with the understanding they are still learning the rules of the road.

 Were you involved in a bicycle accident and suffered life-changing injuries?
-Our bicycle accident attorneys can help get the compensation you deserve.
+Our Connecticut bicycle accident attorneys can help get the compensation you deserve.
 To bring your claim to our team, contact Trantolo & Trantolo today.